josephhearnshaw/TFBPS/README.md

-# TFBPS
+# TFBSP
-A TFBPS script that will work for basic predictions and only on positive strands (needs work)
+A TFBSP script that will work for basic predictions and only on positive strands (needs work)

 # How to use?